gulyapulya/SSGulnur/README.md

 By default, the output folder would be ./dist unless specified otherwise -s | --stylesheet <url> specify a stylesheet url to use For example, https://cdn.jsdelivr.net/npm/water.css@2/out/water.css
+Config:
+-c | --config <file> specify a config file to use
 ```

 ### ssgulnur -i | --input <source>